anton-g/blog/content/blog/git-switch-and-restore/index.md

 git restore --source HEAD~2 --staged file.js
 ```

-Just like switch there are a lot more examples in the [documentation](https://git-scm.com/docs/git-restore).
+Like `switch` there are a lot more examples in the [documentation](https://git-scm.com/docs/git-restore).

 ### Summary

-`switch` and `restore` are two new experimental commands that hopefully will make it easier to work with git from the command line.
-Switch for changing branches and restore to change files.
+`switch` and `restore` are two new experimental commands that hopefully will make it easier to work with git from the command line. `switch` for changing branches and `restore` to change files.